sysid/vimania-uri/README.md

 [![PyPI Version][pypi-image]][pypi-url]

-> Handle URI's like double-clicking, but with simple VIM shortcut.
+> Use arbitrary URI's like double-clicking them in your OS, but with VIM.

 Key features:
 1. open/navigate arbitrary URIs in text files